FourSigma/BDRecovery/README.md

 ##Binaries
 Binaries for MacOS(64 bit), Windows(64 bit) and WindowsXP(32 bit) are in the ```/bin``` folder.

-+ Usage:  ```./recovery -src BDData Dir -des Backup Dir ```
++ Usage:  ```recovery -src BDData Dir -des Backup Dir ```
 + Example in MacOS:  ```recovery -src /Users/JDoe/BDdata -des /Users/JDoe/RecoveredFCS```

 ##Important
 I found the best way to do this recovery is to copy the BDData folder from your cytometer's computer to your personal computer.
+Download the binary corresponding to your personal computer (Mac, Windows, WindowsXP) and execute in the terminal.

 **Make sure you have enough space for the BDData directory AND recovered files**  Otherwise you will get a program error.